tyfried/tyfried.github.io/_reports/report-1.md

 ---
 title: "Exploring Bounds and Lexicodes"
-excerpt: "A report submitted as part of MATH 567, Introduction to Coding Theory in Winter 2015 at the University of Michigan"
+excerpt: "A report submitted as part of MATH 567, Introduction to Coding Theory, in Winter 2015 at the University of Michigan"
 collection: reports
 permalink: /reports/szego
 ---